 15 grams of fresh yeast

 1 egg for brushing the bread

 1 – Dissolve the yeast in 37 degrees (Celsius) water, then add sugar and 2 dl of the flour mixture.
 Leave for about 10 minutes until you see bubbles on the surface.

 2 – Add the rest of the ingredients and run a few laps in the food processor.

 4 – Meanwhile, you can prepare the molds.
-I took thin cardboard paper 10x 33 cm which I then put together with a stapler.
+I took a thin cardboard paper 10x 33 cm, which I then put together with a stapler.
 Cut a bit larger piece of silicone baking paper that you put inside the mold.
-The reason I took a bigger piece of the silicone baking paper is that it gives the bread the bread the opportunity to rise vertically.
+I took a bigger piece of the silicone baking paper because it allows the bread to rise vertically.

 5 – Take out the dough after 40 minutes and divide it into three equal parts.
 Take 15 grams of each piece and form each one as a ball.

 6 – Put the doughs in the molds on a baking sheet.
 Put the balls on the bread.
 Cover and allow the bread to rise again for 20-30 minutes.

 7 – Heat the oven to 180 degrees (Celsius) and insert the plate in the middle of the oven for 30 minutes.

 8 – Remove the bread and let it cool for a little while.
 Cut off the lid and remove the entrails.